 Dr. Black’s primary research focuses on the intersections between gospel music and European choral traditions.
 His 2024 dissertation used the choral music of composers Isaac Cates, Dr. Diane L. White-Clayton, and Dr. Raymond Wise to demonstrate these musical intersections, provide pedagogical guidance for conductors to perform the gospel style, and included added insight from composer interviews.

-An article based on this research has also been published in the Fall 2025 edition of The Choral Scholar & American Choral Review, Vol. 62, No. 2 (the online publication of the National Collegiate Choral Organization.
-This article can be found here.
+- An article based on this research has also been published in the Fall 2025 edition of The Choral Scholar & American Choral Review, Vol. 62, No. 2 (the online publication of the National Collegiate Choral Organization.
+This article is available here.

 Excerpts of this research were demonstrated in his December 2023 conducting lecture recital below: